 2a.
 People in the professional field (customers, collaborators, web 2.0, trainers, coaching)

 2b.
-People in the personal field (relatives, friends, acquaintances, apartment colleagues, dating, hobby activities – related)
+People in the personal area (relatives, friends, acquaintances, apartment colleagues, dating, hobby activities – related)

-The main criteria for choosing people is to have had contact with those I’m asking, in the previous year, and to have a balanced representation among all the categories and areas where I can be personally known.
-That’s why I plan to ask a few dozen people, to get a complete answer from at least half of them.
+The main criteria for choosing people are to have had contact with those I’m asking in the previous year and to have a balanced representation among all the categories and areas where I can be personally known.
+I plan to ask a few dozen people to get a complete answer from at least half of them.

 There are two purposes of this exercise (the “why?” and the “when?”).

-First, is personal development.
-I have set a few personal development directions for 2012, based on my opinions, but I haven’t made an objective evaluation based on other people’s impressions until this week.
-I am doing this evaluation once a year.
-But this year, it got a little bit more special: I also did an analysis on the past 6 years.
-I re-interpreted the data and it’s almost ready.
-In a few days, I will share with you some of my conclusions on this blog.
+First is personal development.
+I have set a few personal development directions for 2012 based on my opinions, but I haven’t made an objective evaluation based on other people’s impressions until this week.
+I keep doing this evaluation once a year.
+But this year, it got a little bit more special: I also did an analysis of the past 6 years.
+I re-interpreted the data, and it’s almost ready.
+I will share some of my conclusions on this blog in a few days.

 The second is personal branding evaluation.
-It’s important to know which are the main attributes that define me in other people’s eyes.
-That helps me understand how to communicate myself in the most natural way.
-If people perceive me in a certain way, it is easier to communicate about myself on those aspects that are naturally perceived from my part.
+It’s essential to know the main attributes that define me in other people’s eyes.
+That helps me understand how to communicate myself most naturally.
+If people perceive me in a certain way, it is easier to share about myself those aspects that are naturally perceived on my part.

 The methodology (the “how?”)

-As a methodology, I take the 4 positive attributes and the 4 negative attributes from all the people that gave me a complete answer, I search for patterns and I identify the common attributes from these patterns, according to the importance they have, measured in points.
-I then make a top of the main positive and the main negative attributes.
-I ask each year from different people, over the phone, over messenger and face to face, because it’s important to have an objective opinion.
-Sometimes I seek answers from people I asked in the previous years, but that’s under 10 % of the people I ask.
+As a methodology, I take the 4 positive and 4 negative attributes from all the people who gave me a complete answer.
+Then, I search for patterns and identify the common attributes from these patterns according to their importance, measured in points.
+I then make a top of the main positive and negative attributes.
+Then, I ask different questions each year from other people, over the phone, over messenger, and face to face because it’s essential to have an objective opinion.
+Sometimes I seek answers from people I asked in previous years, but that’s under 10 % of the people I ask.
 Usually, there are more than enough individuals to ask for the first time every year in all the categories.

-The main objections I get are: “Oh, but I don’t know you that well”, either if it’s coming from someone who knows me since 7 years ago or someone who I met last fall; “Oh, but you’re OK the way you are, who am I to judge what’s good and what’s wrong about you!” – again, this is not self-esteem improvement, actually, I will most likely forget what each person told me, that’s why I’m taking notes while getting the answers.
-I’m interested rather in the average of all subjective impressions.
+The main objections I get are: “Oh, but I don’t know you that well”, either if it’s coming from someone who has known me since 7 years ago or someone who I met last fall; “Oh, but you OK the way you are, who am I to judge what’s good and what’s wrong about you!” – again, this is not self-esteem improvement.
+Actually, I will most likely forget what each person told me.
+That’s why I’m taking notes while getting the answers.
+So I’m interested instead in the average of all subjective impressions.